 Money - cash or a check - may be dropped off at the front office of the school.
 Teachers and kitchen staff can also accept cash or checks.
 Please be sure to provide your student’s first and last name with every payment.
 Parents may also call 406-728-2400 ext.
 3023 or ext.
 3027 to pay via credit or debit card.
 All MCPS students who would like breakfast or lunch at school will be given a meal, regardless of their meal account status.

 Breakfast Program - USDA School Breakfast Program

-- At Hawthorne Elementary, Russell Elementary, and Franklin Elementary, breakfast is served in the classroom during the first 15 minutes of class.
-Since these schools are under the Community Eligibility Provision, breakfast is available and FREE for these students!
+- At MCPS Elementary and Middle Schools, breakfast is served in the classroom at the start of the day.
+Breakfast is available and FREE for Elementary and Middle School students!

 Lunch Program - USDA National School Lunch Program

-- As of 2014, with the help of Let's Move Salad Bars in Schools, all K-8 schools now have salad bars!
+- With the help of Let's Move Salad Bars in Schools, all K-8 schools have been able to offer salad bars since 2014!
 Research shows that incorporating salad bars into school lunches increases students' consumption of fruits and vegetables.
-Salad bars are available to students at every lunch and when possible local produce is provided.
+Salad bars are available to students at every lunch and, when possible, local produce is provided.

 - Food Substitution Medical Statement (Life Threatening Allergy to Foods)